Abide by University Policies and Guidelines

 Owners are responsible for comments

-Owners of Web sites and blogs on central.temple.edu are responsible for all comments, and all comments must be moderated by owners.
+Owners of Web sites and blogs on sites.temple.edu are responsible for all comments, and all comments must be moderated by owners.
 The approval of inappropriate comments may result in the revocation of the site or blog.
 Anonymous commenting is prohibited, and comments by users not affiliated with Temple University are prohibited.
-All users commenting on content on central.temple.edu must be logged in using AccessNet credentials.
+All users commenting on content on sites.temple.edu must be logged in using AccessNet credentials.